wso2/docs-mi/en/docs/develop/creating-artifacts/using-docker-secrets.md

 This command will create a Docker secret named `testdockersecret` in your Docker environment.

 !!!
 Tip
-        You can view the list of all secrets available in the Docker environment by using the `docker secret ls` command.
+        You can view the list of all secrets available in the Docker environment using the `docker secret ls` command.

 ### Step 2: Use Docker secrets in Synapse configurations